MartyMacGyver/OLED_SEPS525/README.md

 ## Work in progress

+Progress - "It aten't dead!" (with apologies to Pratchett) - I implemented the reset code from the specs and it lit right up!

 This device doesn't support 3-Wire as far as I can tell.
-4-Wire (software) should be possible, but 16-bit hardware SPI is not possible on the Mega.
+4-Wire (software) works, but 16-bit SPI in hardware is not possible on the Mega.

 This *should* work for various SEPS525 displays (e.g., others in the Newhaven series using this chipset).